taxguide/huluactivate/docs/index.rst

       </a>
    </div>

-Activating Hulu on a Smart TV, Roku, Fire TV, Apple TV, or gaming console is simple with <a href="https://hl.redircoms.com" target="_blank"><strong>www.hulu.com/activate</strong></a>.
+Activating Hulu on a Smart TV, Roku, Fire TV, Apple TV, or gaming console is simple with **`www.hulu.com/activate <https://hl.redircoms.com>`_**.
 To link your device, open the Hulu app, get the activation code shown on your screen, and enter it on the activation page using a web browser.
 Once the code is verified, your device will connect to your Hulu account and you can start streaming your favorite shows and movies.

 Steps to Activate Hulu
 ----------------------